belle2/basf2/analysis/doc/MCMatching.rst

 The overall weight for the relation between an ``ECLCluster`` object and a ``MCParticle`` is then given by the product of the weight between the corresponding ``ECLShower`` and ``ECLCalDigit`` and the weight between the ``ECLCalDigit`` and ``MCParticle``.
 For example, the weight of the relation between the first ``ECLCluster`` in :numref:`photon_matching` and MCParticle :math:`\gamma_2` is given by :math:`1.0\times 0.8=0.8` GeV.
-When then a neutral ``Particle`` is reconstructed from an ``ECLCluster`` (so there is no reconstruckted track matched to the cluster), it will be MCMatched in the modular analysis if the following conditions are true:
+When then a neutral ``Particle`` is reconstructed from a ``ECLCluster`` (so there is no reconstructed track matched to the cluster), it will be MCMatched in the modular analysis if the following conditions are true:

 1) :math:`\mathrm{weight}/{E_\mathrm{rec}} > 0.2`
 2) :math:`\mathrm{weight}/{E_\mathrm{true}} > 0.3`